Mundelein College: History

 Although Mundelein College had amended their articles of incorporation in 1968 to admit men, the education and cultivation of women remained its primary focus.
 Mundelein College was not immune to the forces of feminism and in 1977 the seeds of an interdisciplinary women's studies program began to germinate.
 Over the next two years, Mundelein College held yearly conferences on women.
 However, it wasn't until 1983 that a Women's Studies minor was finally accepted by the college Curriculum Committee.
 The Peace Studies minor, inaugurated in 1989, also integrated feminist perspectives.

 The decades between 1960 and 1990 also saw an increase of minority outreach at Mundelein College.
 In 1966, the college launched Upward Bound, a federally funded summer program to help minority high school students succeed to college.
 Responding to the death of Martin Luther King Jr. in 1968, black students at Mundelein College formed MuCUBA (Mundelein College United Black Association) to address the racial barriers which existed within the walls of the college.
 In 1982 Hispanic students created their own organization, Hispanics for the Advancement of Our Culture and Education (later reorganized into Latins United for Our Cultural Heritage).

 Many Mundelein students embraced the spirit of activism in the 1960s and 1970s.
-Seven BVMs and "a busload" of students traveled to Alabama to participate in the Selma March for Civil Rights.
+Seven BVM sisters and "a busload" of students traveled to Alabama to participate in the Selma March for Civil Rights.
 Mundelein College's student body participated in the national wide strike protesting the expansion of the Vietnam War into Cambodia and the student deaths at Kent State University.
 Students and faculty marched from the Learning Resource Center to the Skyscraper in solidarity against the war.
 In November 1979, César Chávez spoke at Mundelein College during his tour around the country promoting a lettuce workers strike.

 The opening of the 1980s saw Mundelein College celebrating its 50th anniversary with great fanfare.
 Among the dignitaries at the Golden Jubilee Dinner was Mayor Jane Byrne and highlighting the event was the appearance of Mother Teresa, recipient of the 1980 Magnificat Medal.
 New programs continued to enhance Mundelein's academic offerings, including courses in food management, interior architecture and design, communications, computer science, and peace studies.